 When he was traveling in England and Italy in 1840 and 1841, however, Durand was exposed to Italian and English artists painting out-of-doors, and he admired English artists’ use of watercolors.
 He experimented with them, claiming “Made some unprofitable attempts at the use of the moist watercolours preparatory to their application in sketching from nature & from pictures, am a little doubtful of my success in this business.”

 No doubt he was also influenced by the fact that Winsor & Newton had developed the first glycerine-based, moist watercolors in 1835, changing forever the history of painting outdoors in watercolor.
-Several of Durand’s attempts with the medium are reproduced in the recently published issue of Master Drawings, including on the magazine’s cover, reproduced above.
+Several of Durand’s attempts with the medium are reproduced in a 2016 issue of Master Drawings, (vol. 54, no. 4, pp. 433-476), including on the magazine’s cover.

 When he returned from his year-long European Grand Tour, Durand practiced what he preached, spending much time in country sketching.
 He also recommended to harried urban professionals what was then a common remedy for mental and physical ills: a trip to the country.
 For all those who could not indulge in such a visit, including his patrons, he wrote, “To the rich merchant and capitalist,” landscape art could be “as an oasis in the desert.”
 He thought that paintings were an antidote to the corrupting and debilitating effects of city life and that contemplation of a sylvan landscape was a healing experience.
 Nineteenth-century viewers responded in a like manner.